Bartlebyy/RainCheck/README.md

-# RainCheck
+# RainCheck 🌧️

-This is a work in progress and is not production ready.

-Currently, if a user sends a text to RainCheck with their zipcode, they will receive a reply with the hourly weather report for the next 12 hours.
+This is a text messaging app that will text you the hourly weather.

+All you have to do is text it your zip code and it'll start giving you hourly weather updates daily.

+This was a side project to get me familiar with Twilio, as well as give me the hourly weather data I needed in the morning.

 Example Response: